sonirico/datetoken.py/README.rst

 -------------------

-This package aims to solve a set of needs present in applications where dates need to be represented in a relative fashion, like background periodic tasks, datetime range pickers… in a compact and stringified format.
-This enables the programmer to persist these tokens during the lifetime of a process or even longer, since calculations are performed in the moment of re-evaluation
+This package aims to solve a set of needs present in applications where dates need to be represented in a relative fashion, like background periodic tasks, datetime range pickers... in a compact and stringified format.
+This enables the programmer to persist these tokens during the lifetime of a process or even longer, since calculations are performed in the moment of evaluation.
+Theses tokens are also useful when caching URLs as replacement of timestamps, which would break caching given their mutability nature.

 Some common examples of relative tokens: